William Cassady Cattell: Lafayette College president

 During his time as president, Cattell also taught courses in Mental and Moral Philosophy, and instituted a series of courses centered around the Bible.
 He also took on responsibility for the campus's literary and social clubs, as well as its religious obligations.
-These extra tasks, alongside the presidency, took a toll on Cattell, who retired in 1883 having served as the president for twenty years.
+These extra tasks, alongside the presidency, took a toll on Cattell, who retired in 1883 having served as the president for 20 years.

 Retirement

 During Cattell's retirement, he continued to travel to Europe, familiarizing himself with the Presbyterian Church in Europe.
 In 1884 he became the Secretary of the Board of Ministerial Relief of the Presbyterian Church, which led him to travel the country raising money for widows, orphans, and other suffering individuals.
 In his time on this board he helped raise over three million dollars.

 Other accomplishments

-In 1864, Cattell received the honorary degree of Doctor of Divinity from both Hanover College and Princeton University.
+In 1864, Cattell received the honorary Doctor of Divinity degree from both Hanover College and Princeton University.
 In 1878 he received the honorary degree of Legum Doctor from Wooster University.
 He was also made a director of the Princeton Theological Seminary in 1864, and the president of the Presbyterian History Society in 1890.
 Cattell Street, located in Easton, Pennsylvania, was named after him as well.
 He was elected as a member to the American Philosophical Society in 1871.